cjcjameson/card_combo_trainer/readme.md

 + Keeping track of user performance over time (leaderboard, stats)
 + Pulling data from an online source of information on bridge (GIB integration?)

-Release 1 will not go beyond one hand...not trying to build a full bridge AI here!
+Release 1 will not go beyond one suit...not trying to build a full bridge AI here!
 Keep it simple and show the logic to the player.

 ####Command Line options
 --help or -h: display help file

 ###Inspiration and Credits

-Old versions of [BBO](http://www.bridgebase.com) had a training program on them.
+[BBO](http://www.bridgebase.com) has a training program on it called BridgeMaster.
 It would always set up the opponents' cards as a "gotcha" if you played a suit incorrectly.
+Even before, there was an analog bridge training machine with sheets you would insert to reveal cards in order.